gsandf/rethinkdb-on-change/README.md

 }

 await dbOnChange(changeFunction, {
+  // (optional) The minimum amount of time (in ms) to delay.
+Default is 0.
+  debounce: 0,

   // Connection details for the RethinkDB instance to be copied
   // See `rethinkdbdash` (https://github.com/neumino/rethinkdbdash) for all possible options.
   rethinkdb: {